Skip to content

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Please ensure you fully understand the risks involved.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Please ensure you fully understand the risks involved.

-Benefits of forex trading
+Features of forex CFD trading

-Foreign exchange (forex, or FX for short) is the marketplace for trading all the world’s currencies and is the largest financial market in the world.
-Here, you’ll learn about the biggest advantages of forex trading including market hours, liquidity and the ability to trade on margin.
+Foreign exchange (forex or FX for short) is the marketplace for trading all the world’s currencies and is the largest financial market in the world.
+Here, you’ll learn about the features of forex CFD trading including market hours, liquidity and the ability to trade on margin.
+Interested in trading forex CFDs with us?

 Start trading today.
-For account opening enquiries call 1800 601 799 between 9am and 6pm (AEDT) weekdays, or email newaccounts.au@ig.com.
+For account opening enquiries call 1800 601 799 between 9am and 6pm (AEST) weekdays, or email newaccounts.au@ig.com.

-Why trade forex?
+Why trade forex CFDs?

 Many traders are drawn to forex for the market’s volatility and extended trading hours compared to other markets like stocks or indices.
-Trading forex enables you to:
+Trading forex CFDs enables you to:

-1. Seize forex volatility
+1. Trade on forex volatility

 2. Trade around the clock